alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 ## Basic interface configuration
 In this example, I will be building a simple two-interface WAN/LAN config with interfaces as follows:
-* `vi0` - WAN interface
+* `vio0` - WAN interface
-* `vi1` - LAN interface
+* `vio1` - LAN interface
-* `pppoe0` - virtual PPoE interface for dialing my ISP, backed by `vi0`
+* `pppoe0` - virtual PPoE interface for dialing my ISP, backed by `vio0`

+Since I'm using a QEMU VM to install OpenBSD here, my interfaces are named `vio*`, as that is the default interface name for VirtIO interfaces.
+If you're using physical hardware you may see alternative names such as `eth0` or `em0`.
+Running `ifconfig` on your installed system will help you discover the correct names for your interfaces.

 OpenBSD's interface configuration is very simple.
-As an example, we can configure an IPv6-capable interface like this - where `vi1` is the name of our downstream LAN interface:
+As an example, we can configure an IPv6-capable interface like this - where `vio1` is the name of our downstream LAN interface:

-### `/etc/hostname.vi1`
+### `/etc/hostname.vio1`

 ```text
 inet 192.168.100.1 255.255.255.0